| Title: | Responses in Multiplex |

 to a factor with a record for each observed response.
 The algorithm is

-to convert the object to a logical matrix, pivot_longer
+to convert the object to a logical matrix, pivot_longer, then

 data |